trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 ## The Big Players: Hagenbeck and Co.

 Grouping large shipments was one way of mitigating risk.
-Although zoo collections were enhanced by gifts from colonial officials, individual catches, and imports by sailors, it took a further development to satisfy the demand of Europe and North America's zoos in the long term.
+Although zoo collections were enhanced by gifts from colonial officials, individual catches, and imports by sailors, it took a further development to satisfy the demand of Europe and North America’s zoos in the long term.
 The emergence of professional animal trading companies was instrumental, with the companies Hagenbeck, Reiche, Ruhe and Jamrach at the forefront.
 It was these commercial animal traders who, by means of large animal shipments, facilitated a steady supply of animals for the display of a large number of different species.

->"Although zoos received some of their animals through donations, exchange, or loans, they could not have come into existence, and their collections could not have taken the shape that they did, without the commercial trade in wild animals that provided a reliable supply of polar bears in San Antonio, prairie dogs in Philadelphia, or zebra in Denver.
-Without animal trade, very few zoos could have displayed more than deer and birds — they would never have become 'real' zoos with elephants."[^12]
+>“Although zoos received some of their animals through donations, exchange, or loans, they could not have come into existence, and their collections could not have taken the shape that they did, without the commercial trade in wild animals that provided a reliable supply of polar bears in San Antonio, prairie dogs in Philadelphia, or zebra in Denver.
+Without animal trade, very few zoos could have displayed more than deer and birds — they would never have become ‘real’ zoos with elephants.”[^12]

-**Like the bargains purchased by European merchants and the gifts given by colonial officials, the commercial animal trade was premised on colonial dominion over the animals' habitats.** And although the German Reich became a colonial power at a relatively late stage, it was a Hamburg company — Carl Hagenbeck — that played a key role in the animal trade as early as about 1880.
+**Like the bargains purchased by European merchants and the gifts given by colonial officials, the commercial animal trade was premised on colonial dominion over the animals’ habitats.** And although the German Reich became a colonial power at a relatively late stage, it was a Hamburg company — Carl Hagenbeck — that played a key role in the animal trade as early as about 1880.

 Long before the German Reich had its own colonies, companies such as Hagenbeck, and later Reiche from Alfeld, were capturing African and Asian animals for the purposes of international trade in the British, French, Dutch, and Belgian colonial empires.
 In 1864, Hagenbeck joined forces with the Austrian animal catcher Lorenzo Casanova in British Sudan.
 Casanova built a keeping station for Hagenbeck near Kassala, halfway between Khartoum and the Red Sea coast.
-After Casanova's death, Hagenbeck maintained this business model and hired permanent agents or sales representatives, like Joseph Menges — as mentioned above by C. G. Schillings.
-As per the latter’s description of the prevailing division of labor in Kassala, this entailed the (European) trader living in relative comfort, while Sudanese workers brought the animals to the "front door."[^13] The traders themselves were never or only very rarely actively involved.
+After Casanova’s death, Hagenbeck maintained this business model and hired permanent agents or sales representatives, like Joseph Menges — as mentioned above by C. G. Schillings.
+As per the latter’s description of the prevailing division of labor in Kassala, this entailed the (European) trader living in relative comfort, while Sudanese workers brought the animals to the “front door”.[^13] The traders themselves were never or only very rarely actively involved.
 They relied on local workers or nomadic people, who usually did the physical work of hunting, catching, as well as caring for the animals in the collection and keeping stations.
 These workers also accompanied the shipments to the ports and sometimes even all the way to their destination.
 Although the colonial traders and trappers depended on the many people described here, European memory culture very rarely names them; Europeans did not value their work.
 In images of African hunters and animal caretakers, they are for the most part depicted as mere anonymous carriers.[^14]

 Alongside Hagenbeck, the companies Reiche and Ruhe from Alfeld were also major players in the international animal trade.
 After the turn of the 20th century, Ruhe ran collection and acclimatization stations near Dire Dawa in present-day Ethiopia and near Nice in France.
-It was via Nice that the gorilla [["Bobby"|story.bobby]] came to Berlin.[^15] The international trade in wild animals was "perhaps the only area of colonial trade that was dominated by Germans."[^16]
+It was via Nice that the gorilla [[Bobby|story.bobby]] came to Berlin.[^15] The international trade in wild animals was “perhaps the only area of colonial trade that was dominated by Germans”.[^16]

-The business of catching and trading in animals was profitable due, among other things, to the conditions in the zoos themselves. **In the enclosures, which were often far too small, a lack of veterinary and ethological knowledge led to high mortality in zoos.** There was barely a single animal that could behave anything like it would in the wild, and the feed given frequently did not correspond to the animal's needs.
+The business of catching and trading in animals was profitable due, among other things, to the conditions in the zoos themselves. **In the enclosures, which were often far too small, a lack of veterinary and ethological knowledge led to high mortality in zoos.** There was barely a single animal that could behave anything like it would in the wild, and the feed given frequently did not correspond to the animal’s needs.
 As a result of such ignorance, some carnivorous animals were given only vegetarian food, while herbivores were given meat.[^17] Breeding was not possible, because the zoo sometimes kept only single individuals of a species — though it was arguably not necessary anyway, since the animal trade provided a constant supply of new animals.
 The only limit was what the zoo could afford.
 The lifespan of zoo animals was also usually shorter than it would have been in their natural habitat.

 At the beginning of the 20th century, a few zoos also organized or financed their own expeditions to acquire animals.
 For London Zoo, and especially for U.S. zoos, these expeditions were more than just a source of new animals.
 The Bronx Zoo in New York and the National Zoo in Washington, and later also London Zoo, used the expeditions as marketing opportunities by producing publications about the trips.[^18]